-Travel perks, bonus points and a whole lot more: Our review of the Chase Sapphire Reserve credit card - CNN Underscored
+Travel perks, bonus points and a whole lot more: Our review of the Chase Sapphire Reserve credit card | CNN Underscored

 The Chase Sapphire Reserve falls into the high-end luxury credit card segment of the market, and one of the most well-known cards in that segment is The Platinum Card® from American Express.

-You’ll pay the identical $550 annual fee for the Amex Platinum card (see rates and fees) and you’ll even recognize similar benefits.
+You’ll pay the identical $550 annual fee for the Amex Platinum card (see rates and fees), and you’ll even recognize similar benefits.
 The Amex Platinum also gives you access to many airport lounges around the world and offers statement credits that can help offset the card’s cost.
 The Amex Platinum also offers similar — although not identical — purchase and travel protection benefits.

 Related: Travel with luxury perks using the American Express Platinum card.